Best Florida Auto Insurance in 2026 (Top 10 Companies)

 Compare RatesStart Now →

-You can find better rates by comparing quotes online from multiple Florida insurance providers.
-Get started on comparing minimum coverage auto insurance rates by entering your ZIP code above.
+You can find better rates by comparing quotes from multiple Florida insurance providers online.
+Get started by comparing minimum coverage auto insurance rates by entering your ZIP code.

 Things to remember

-• Compare rates and support from State Farm, Geico, and Progressive
+• Compare FL car insurance rates from State Farm, Geico, and Progressive

 • Find tailored coverage and potential savings up to 20%